syndesisio/syndesis/project/proposals/016-dynamic-properties.md

 }
 ```

-The UI has passed the current property value pairs to the backend and the backend has determined that the prerequisite for _sObjectIdName_ has been specifed, so it provides _sObjectIdName_ suggestions and the `inputDataShape` detail.
+The UI has passed the current property value pairs to the backend and the backend has determined that the prerequisite for _sObjectIdName_ has been specified, so it provides _sObjectIdName_ suggestions and the `inputDataShape` detail.

 ### SQL invoke stored procedure action example